gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/network3.png)

-**Note: Make a list of the current DNS servers that you have for your configuration.
-When you add a new one, OSX removes the existing servers forcing you to add them back.**
+**Note:** Make a list of the current DNS servers that you have configured for your operating system.
+When you add a new one, OSX removes the existing servers forcing you to add them back.

 Click the *+* button to add a new DNS server and enter the 10.4.59.x IP address of your broker host.

 ![](http://training.runcloudrun.com/images/network4.png)

-**Note: Add your existing nameservers back that you made a note of above.**
+**Note:** Add your existing nameservers back that you made a note of above.

-**Note: After this training class, remember to remove the DNS server for your broker host.**
+**Note:** After this training class, remember to remove the DNS server for your broker host.

 After you have applied the changes, we can now test that name resolution is working correctly.
 To test this out, ping the broker and node hosts from your local machine: